 Jeb Aram Middlebrook is an award-winning Assistant Professor of Sociology at California State University, Dominguez Hills in Los Angeles, where he researches and teaches Justice, Race, and Sound.
 He holds a Ph.D. and M.A. in American Studies and Ethnicity from the University of Southern California, and a B.A. in Ethnic Studies (Individually Designed Interdepartmental Major) from the University of Minnesota.
 Jeb’s work has been recognized by the Ford Foundation, the Harry S. Truman Foundation, the Council of Editors of Learned Journals, and ABC, NBC and MTV Networks.
-His work is published by American Quarterly, Cultural Studies / Critical Methodologies, Qualitative Inquiry, Greenwood Press, and indexed by the MLA Bibliography.
+His academic writing is published by American Quarterly, Cultural Studies / Critical Methodologies, Qualitative Inquiry, Greenwood Press, and indexed by the MLA Bibliography.
+His first collection of science-fiction short stories will be published as The Murder Machine & Other Short Stories (2017).
 Jeb has presented at Yale University, the University of Minnesota, Kansas University, among other research universities.

 His current book manuscript, Prison Music: Containment, Escape, and the Sound of America, is a cultural history of incarceration in U.S. society from the nineteenth to the twenty-first century, told through the sound of prison in popular culture, policy, and protest.
 Jeb is the Founder of #SoundCon, an organization that hosts global conferences and livestreams for innovative sound makers, thinkers, and listeners.
 He is also Co-Founder of OneBeat ((Echo)), a digital project for international cultural exchange through sound, in partnership with the U.S. Bureau of Educational and Cultural Affairs and NYC-based music organization, Found Sound Nation.